 Opt-In Policy HTA endorses and uses an “opt-in” method of gathering e-mail addresses from members or customers for list serve activity.

 Opt-out Policy Association e-mailings, such as association news, event notices, and information about on-line orders placed by the customer, are sent to active members and recently expired members.
-A member or customer must select that they wish to opt out of receiving such e-mailings or such in order for communications not be sent.
+A member or customer must select that they wish to opt-out of receiving such emailings or other communications in order for communications not be sent.

-Security Standards To protect personal information, HTA uses Avectra NetForum and Authorize.net to secure the data..
-Avectra is committed to your data security and all netFORUM solutions run in a secure, world-class hosting facility with complete system redundancy, fail-safe power systems, and full database backup.
+Security Standards To protect personal information, HTA will employ appropriate security measures including SSL connections, and will reassess the security measures in place to assure compliance with best practices and applicable laws.

 Links HTA’s Web site is linked to the Web sites of other organizations.
-When a customer or member links to another organization’s Web site through the HTA Web site, the person is subject to the privacy policy of the new site.
+When a customer or member links to another organization’s Web site through the HTA Web site, the individual is subject to the privacy policy of the new site.

-If you have questions or comments on HTA’s Privacy Policy, please e-mail us at info@hooftrimmers.org.
-This policy must remain in the footer of the website.